santhoshkambhampati/Multi-Cloud-Terraform/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. **Format your code**: Run `terraform fmt -recursive` or `make fmt`
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

+### Code Quality

+- All Terraform code should be formatted using `terraform fmt`
+- Run `make validate` to check for syntax errors
+- GitHub Actions will automatically validate your changes
+- See [FORMATTING_GUIDE.md](FORMATTING_GUIDE.md) for detailed formatting instructions

 ## 📝 License